hideckies/hermit/docs/tutorials/simple-implant-beacon.md

 Transfer the implant (`.exe`) to the Windows target computer.
 At that time, it's recommended to rename the filename because the word "implant" in the file name is too dignified.
 For example, rename it with "chrome.exe", "svchost.exe", etc.

+### Custom Domain Setting (Optional)

+If we choose the domain for the listener URL such as `https://example.evil:12345` instead of the ip address such as `https://172.12.34.56:12345`, we need to add the domain to the `C:\Windows\System32\drivers\etc\hosts` on the Windows victim machine for connecting back to our C2 server.

 ## 4. Execute Implant